QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We are a group of [Qubes OS](https://www.qubes-os.org) users who meet monthly in Berlin.

-# December Qubes OS meetup
+# 30.1.2026 Qubes OS meetup

-**This December the meetup is scheduled for Monday, the 29.12.2025 starting 00:30 at [39c3](https://events.ccc.de/congress/2025/infos/index.html), SoS Lecture 6.** (still Day 2!)
+**Next meetup is scheduled for Friday, the 30.1.2026 from 6 till 8 p.m. at [x-hain](https://x-hain.de/).

 Some topics for the meetup:

-- 2025 in Qubes :D
-- Qubes OS 4.3
+- TBD
-- Introducing Qubes OS: A beginner’s perspective and a hands-on experience
 - Whatever you would like to share and discuss!
 Bring your own

 ![Q](./qubes-logo-grain2.png) uestions!

 All creatures welcome! <3

+Please consult the calendar of x-hain for further information.

 # Future meetups